TikTok settles social media addiction lawsuit ahead of trial against Meta, YouTube

 Terms of the settlement were not disclosed.

-TikTok is one of four companies, including Meta, Snap and YouTube, which is a unit of Alphabet-owned Google, facing allegations that their platforms are fueling a youth mental health crisis.
+TikTok is one of four companies, including Meta, Snap and YouTube, which is a unit of Alphabet-owned Google, facing allegations that their platforms are fuelling a youth mental health crisis.

 The trial against Meta and YouTube was scheduled to begin with jury selection on Tuesday in California Superior Court in Los Angeles.